Conscription in the United States: End of conscription

-December 28, 1972 had been scheduled to be the last day that draftees would be inducted that year.
+December 28, 1972, had been scheduled to be the last day that draftees would be inducted that year.
 However, President Nixon declared that day a national day of mourning due to the death of former President Truman, and Federal offices were closed.
-Men scheduled to report that day were never inducted, since the draft was not resumed in 1973.
+Men scheduled to report that day were never inducted since the draft was not resumed in 1973.

 Post-1980 draft registration

-On July 2, 1980, President Jimmy Carter issued Presidential Proclamation 4771 and re-instated the requirement that young men register with the Selective Service System.
+On July 2, 1980, President Jimmy Carter issued Presidential Proclamation 4771 and reinstated the requirement that young men register with the Selective Service System.
 At that time, it was required that all males, born on or after January 1, 1960, register with the Selective Service System.
 Those who were now in this category were male U.S. citizens and male immigrant non-citizens between the ages of 18 and 25; they were required to register within 30 days of their 18th birthday even if they were not actually eligible to join the military.

-The Selective Service System, still essentially what it was in 1980, describes its mission as "to serve the emergency manpower needs of the Military by conscripting untrained manpower, or personnel with professional health care skills, if directed by Congress and the President in a national crisis".
-Registration forms are available either online, or at any U.S. Post Office or state motor vehicles office.
+The Selective Service System, still essentially what it was in 1980, describes its mission as "to serve the emergency manpower needs of the Military by conscripting untrained manpower, or personnel with professional healthcare skills, if directed by Congress and the President in a national crisis."
+Registration is possible online or by mail.
+Registration forms are available at U.S. Post Offices.

 The Selective Service registration form states that failure to register is a felony punishable by up to five years imprisonment or a $250,000 fine.
 In practice, though, no one has been prosecuted for failure to comply with draft registration since 1986, in part because prosecutions of draft resisters in the 1980s proved counter-productive for the government, and in part because of the difficulty of proving that noncompliance with the law was "knowing and willful".

 In interviews published in U.S. News & World Report in May 2016, current and former Selective Service System officials said that in 1988, the Department of Justice and Selective Service agreed to suspend any further prosecutions of nonregistrants.
 Many men do not register at all, register late, or change addresses without notifying the Selective Service System.

 Even in the absence of prosecution, however, failure to register may lead to other consequences.
 Registration is a requirement for employment by the federal government and some state governments, as well as for receiving various state benefits such as driver's licenses.
-Some collateral sanctions formerly in effect have been repealed: "From 1982 to 2021, males were required to register with Selective Service System in order to receive Title IV Federal student aid....
+Some collateral sanctions formerly in effect have been repealed: "From 1982 to 2021, males were required to register with Selective Service System to receive Title IV Federal student aid....
 This requirement was eliminated by the FY 2021 Consolidated Appropriations Act....
 [F]ailing to register with Selective Service System no longer impacts students' eligibility for Title IV student aid.
 Effective July 1, 2022, applicants will no longer be able to register with Selective Service System via the FAFSA."